-This site could easily brag about having one of the best user interface, something that we don’t usually associate with the sites belonging to this domain.
-This light blue themed website has a big search bar right at the welcome screen.
+This site could easily brag about having one of the best user interfaces, something that we don’t usually associate with the sites belonging to this domain.
+This light blue-themed website has a big search bar right at the welcome screen.
 Scroll down a little and you will be greeted with a plentitude of ROMs.
 Then there is also a Newest ROM and Most Popular ROMs section at the end of the page.

 8. ROM Hustler